LoginRadius/docs/content/guide/auth-page-advanced-editor/index.md

 ### HTML

 The complete HTML layout of the page is located here and can be edited freely.
 The location in your markup where the default interfaces (mentioned above) will appear is controlled by specific HTML elements identified by their IDs.

+For example, the HTML element `<div id="login-container" class="lr-widget-container"></div>` will be populated with the Login Form as configured by your account when the page's scripts are loaded.

 Below is a table of default interfaces and their corresponding containers:

 | Interface | Default Container ID | Related Section |
 |:---|:---:|---:|